-Ph.D. students are performing studies within the DOME Consortium.
-These are partly financed by DOME.
+Several Ph.D. students are active in the DOME Consortium.
+These are partly financed by ongoing research projects.
 The purpose and set goals of the PhD projects are presented below, along with the respective studies they are associated with.

 Completed PhD. student studies